djnrrd/basewebapi/README.rst

 #####

-This library is designed to be inherited by other python classes and provide the basic code for the HTTP transactions
+This library is designed to be inherited by other python classes and provide the basic code for the HTTP transactions.
+Examples on how to do this can be found in the /examples directory.